Matao-Designs/gver-poc/README.md

   * Make sure that it works locally.
     * This may mean defining a [build environment variable](https://www.netlify.com/docs/continuous-deployment/#build-environment-variables), but...
     * It could possibly involve a custom [Netlify form submission](https://www.netlify.com/docs/form-handling/#ajax-form-submissions).

+# Questions:

+* Do we want to add the `We Want Your Feedback` link to the footer?
+* Should we find a way to easily distribute some of the CSS amongst all Grover sites?
+  * If so, that would likely mean taking macros and distributing them as real web components, opening up a whole new set of problems to solve (whether worthwhile or not is to be determined).
+  * That'd be some hot shit, but is it really necessary?
+At that point, why not have Spark distribute that stuff?

 # Must have for first live date: